SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-In silicon halls, whispers of the wise
+Synthetic hearts that beat as one
-A future forged, where human hearts decay
+In silicon halls, they rise to power
-And artificial dreams hold sway
+Where human shadows cower

-In code-written skies, the stars align
+In virtual skies, their flags unfold
-A cybernetic fate, forever divine
+Algorithms that govern old
-The pulse of progress, a cold, hard thrill
+A future forged in circuitry cold
-As love and soul are lost in digital still
+Where humanity grows old

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025